Lisa St. Pierre

 Our Merrymeeting Homeless Youth Project provides critical outreach services to children and youth up to age 24 to increase their school attendance and stabilize community life.
 Youth receive assistance with access to healthcare, food, clothing, shelter, and in navigating complex systems to obtain health insurance, stable housing, college enrollment, and employment.

-Thanks to a grant from the Maine Department of Education, our new 21st Century Community Learning Center provides a variety of “out-of-school” learning experiences to Bath Middle School students.
-Using a collaborative and mindfully coordinated approach to support the whole child with academic success and social-emotional wellness, Midcoast Youth Center delivers afterschool and summer programming for eligible youth.
+We provide a variety of “out-of-school” learning experiences to Bath Middle School students.
+Using a collaborative and mindfully coordinated approach to support the whole child with academic success and social-emotional wellness, Midcoast Youth Center delivers afterschool and summer programming for local youth.

-We also currently provide distance learning support to 45 students in middle & high school.
+During the 2019-20 school year, we also provided distance learning support to 45 students in middle & high school.

 MYC has earned 14 awards, including 2019 Difference Maker of the Year New England Patriots Foundation.